All About HIV Testing

 It takes time for HIV to be detected in the body.
 Most people who’ve been exposed to HIV will test positive within one month after exposure, but some may take up to three months.
 This period is known as ‘the window period’.

 The window period is the time between HIV infection and the production of antibodies; a lot of HIV transmission occurs because guys don’t know that they have HIV developing in the window period.
-So, if you test negative at three months after your potential exposure to HIV, it will almost always mean you do not have HIV, so long as there has been no other risk of transmission in the meantime.
+So, if you test negative three months after your potential exposure to HIV, it will almost always mean you do not have HIV, so long as there has been no other risk of transmission in the meantime.

 Pre-test discussion checklist